 What is a Traineeship?

-- Earn while you Learn
+Earn an income while you study

-Traineeships provide real benefits for your business, your Trainee contributes to your bottom line with practical skills and knowledge acquired through his or her training.
+Traineeships provide real benefits for your business, your trainee contributes to your bottom line with practical skills and knowledge acquired through his or her training.
 No two businesses are the same, and that is why Traineeships have been designed to be flexible, providing nationally recognised quality training developed by industry for industry.

 How have Traineeships changed?